openlink/virtuoso-opensource/README.MACOSX.md

     $ export LDFLAGS="-g"
     $ export CC="clang"

+Note: On macOS 11 (Big Sur) and later we can set the CFLAGS to make a universal binary that runs on both Intel and Apple Silicon
+platforms:

+    $ export CFLAGS="-O -arch arm64 -arch x86_64"

 Next we (re)generate the configure script and all related build files, using the supplied script in your working directory: